 Harris-Moore was taken into custody on Harbour Island in the Bahamas early Sunday.

-Harris-Moore was flown to Miami on Tuesday, the FBI said.
+He was then flown to Miami on Tuesday, the FBI said.

 The teen had been on the run since he escaped from a juvenile halfway house in Renton, Washington, in 2008.
 The FBI had offered a $10,000 reward for information leading to his arrest.

-Harris-Moore has amassed more than 80,000 Facebook fans.
-In December, Time magazine dubbed him "America's most wanted teenage bandit."
-And 20th Century Fox has purchased the rights for a film based on his exploits.
+The youth has amassed more than 80,000 Facebook fans.
+In December, Time magazine dubbed him "America's Most Wanted Teenage Bandit."
+Also, 20th Century Fox has purchased the rights for a film based on his exploits.

-CNN's Ashley Hayes, John Couwels, Patrick Oppmann, Susan Candiotti and Tom Watkins, and InSession Correspondent Jean Casarez contributed to this report.
+CNN's Ashley Hayes, John Couwels, Patrick Oppmann, Susan Candiotti, Tom Watkins and InSession Correspondent Jean Casarez contributed to this report.